Little Known Ways to Grab the Attention of a Literary Agent

 Where do you start before querying?
-Or, if you’ve already started querying, have you already submitted short stories, poems, personal essays, and the like to smaller publications?
+Or, if you’ve already started querying, have you already submitted short stories, poems, personal essays, and more to smaller publications?

-You need to be publishing and creating that nest for yourself that says you’re serious about writing and that you want to be a part of a writing community.
+You need to be publishing and creating a nest for yourself that says you’re serious about writing and you want to be a part of a writing community.

-What have I been doing to help authors’ visibility, to help them find literary agents that are interested in their writing?
+What have I been doing to help authors’ visibility, and help them find literary agents that are interested in their writing?

-One of the things that I do is I send out weekly publishing opportunities.
-I found that these are hard to find.
-If you google “publishing opportunities” or something along those lines, you are likely to be directed to expired contests, contests in which you are not eligible for, contests that are in another country, and scams that are disguised as contests.
+One of the things I do is I send out weekly publishing opportunities.
+These are hard to find.
+If you google “publishing opportunities” or something along those lines, you are likely to be directed to expired contests, contests in which you are not eligible for, contests that are in another country, and scams disguised as contests.

-All of these are just a whole bunch of nonsense.
-So, what we do over in the Writing Gym is we vet these publications so we know that they are legitimate.
+All of these are nonsense.
+What we do over in the Writing Gym is vet these publications so we know that they are legitimate.

 We send these newsletters out every week.
 If you are serious about publishing and creating that author lifestyle, I strongly suggest that you get on our list of vetted publishing opportunities.

 Drop your email in this form and we’ll send you the list right away.

 Keep up the good work and until next time.
 Happy writing.